ABAP: Pass by Value vs. Pass by Reference

 Explanation:

-• The VALUE keyword ensures lv_number is passed by value, thus a copy of the data is made inside the method.
+• The VALUE keyword ensures iv_number is passed by value, thus a copy of the data is created inside the method.

 • Any modifications to the copied data within change_value do not affect lv_number outside the method.